Patternslib/Patterns/docs/developer/styleguide.md

 ## Custom events

 A pattern can send custom events for either internal purposes, or as a hook for third party javascript.
-Since IE8 is still supported use [CustomEvent](http://dochub.io/#dom/customevent) can not be used.
+Since IE8 is still supported [CustomEvent](http://dochub.io/#dom/customevent) can not be used.
 Instead you must send custom events using [jQuery's trigger function](http://api.jquery.com/trigger/).
 Event names must follow the